matheusAFONSECA/streamlit-studies/README.md

 This project focuses on integrating a real-time camera feed with a Streamlit interface to detect faces and record videos.
 It also explores the use of ``CSS`` for designing components and layouts within the project.
 The video is displayed in real-time, and face detection is performed using the ``Haar Cascade classifier`` from ``OpenCV``.
 Additionally, the application uses sessions to manage the application's state and metrics to dynamically display its status.

-The documentation for this project can be found [here](WebCamRecordFaceDetection/explanation.md).
+The documentation for this project can be found [here](src/WebCamRecordFaceDetection/explanation.md).

 ## How to Run

+### Running localy

 1. Clone the repository:

    ```bash